MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-resizing-failure.md

 For more information, see [Add or remove a subnet delegation in an Azure virtual network](/azure/virtual-network/manage-subnet-delegation#remove-subnet-delegation-from-an-azure-service).

-## Scenario 2: Selected VM size doesn't support Generation 2 image
+## Scenario 2: Selected VM size doesn't support generation 2 image

 ### Symptom for Scenario 2

-After you access the warning, the following appears:
+After you access the warning, the following error message appears:

 > **Code:** AllocationFailed
 > **Message:**